Adron/twitz/README.md

 First and foremost you'll need a text file of Twitter accounts listed in a file called `twitterers.txt`.
 This file will be parsed and pull out the accounts within the file.
 For more information on the file and the formatting check out [twitterers file](twitterers-file.md).

-`twits` will just list out some basic documentation, commands, and other information related to the CLI itself.
+`twitz` will just list out some basic documentation, commands, and other information related to the CLI itself.

-`twits config` is a command that will show what is set in the .twits.yaml configuration file.
+`twitz config` is a command that will show what is set in the .twitz.yaml configuration file.

-`twits parse` this is the main command that'll parse out the *twitterers.txt* file and provide a list of any Twitter accounts in the file to the console.
+`twitz parse` this is the main command that'll parse out the *twitterers.txt* file and provide a list of any Twitter accounts in the file to the console.

-`twits parse`

-`twits xyz` other commands will be documented shortly...
+`twitz findem` ...
+TBD ...